10 Tips for Mastering the Random Orbit Sander

 Park It Before You Start It

 Place the sander on your work before turning it on.
 If the sander is running before you set it down, chances are it will dig in and leave deep scratches.
 You can lift it up with the motor running, but turn it off before you start sanding again in a new area.
-Find a resting place for your orbit sander so you don’t have to wait around for it to stop spinning.

 On a large surface, sand with overlapping passes.
 For the best results, overlap each pass by about 50 percent.
 Sand once over the entire area with each grit—that will be enough.
 Discover a simple way to keep track of your different grits of sand paper and 44 other super handy hints.